-1. Submission Requirement.
+- 1. Submission Requirement.
 Unless otherwise specified in the grant, the final project report should be submitted electronically no later than 120 days following the end of the grant.
 As reflected in the Project Report System, the report is considered due during the 120-day period.
 The report becomes overdue the day after the 120-day period ends.

-2. Content of Final Project Report.
+Note, however, that standard grants made prior to January 25, 2016 retain the requirement to submit final project reports no later than 90 days following the end date of the grant. - 2.
+Content of Final Project Report.
 The RPPR, as implemented by NSF in Research.gov, also should be used for preparation of the final project report to address progress in all activities of the project, including any activities intended to address the Broader Impacts criterion that are not intrinsic to the research.
 The grantee shall include subaward activities in final project reports that are submitted to NSF.
 By submitting the final project report, the grantee is signifying that the scope of work for the project has been completed and the grantee does not anticipate that any further research activities (including a no-cost extension, supplemental funding, or transfer of the grant) need to be completed on the project.
 Submission of the final project report, however, does not preclude the grantee from requesting any further payments for costs incurred during the period of performance.